-These empirical patterns together highlight the importance of incorporating labor mobility when assessing long-term impacts of climate change, and rationalizes the model choice of labor mobility as a dynamic discrete choice problem à la Artuç et al. (2010) and Caliendo et al. (2019).
-In the model, labor mobility is considered in both spatial (cross-country) and sectoral (cross-sector) dimensions, where the relative income gap (through utility) drives labor flows, and households encounter frictions when changing either country or sector.
+These empirical patterns together highlight the importance of incorporating labor mobility when assessing the long-term impacts of climate change, and rationalize the model choice of labor mobility as a dynamic discrete choice problem à la Artuç et al. (2010) and Caliendo et al. (2019).
+In the model, labor mobility is considered across both spatial (cross-country) and sectoral (cross-sector) dimensions, where the relative income gap (through utility) drive labor flows, and households encounter frictions when switching countries or sectors.
 Among these flows, domestic cross-sector mobility from agriculture to non-agriculture, in particular, captures structural transformation.
-Although the term migration is often associated with cross-country population flows, I refer to all labor flows as migration, which is consistent with the literature.
+Although the term migration is often associated with cross-country population movements, I use it to refer to all labor flows, in line with common usage in the literature.